zhli0255/9103_Tut-04_-GroupA/README.md

 The code is structured to create a canvas with a patterned background and then draw a series of decorated circles on it.
 The circles are drawn such that they do not overlap.
 Each circle can have different types of decorative patterns.

-Use global various to declare the circles to array and store all circle objects.
+We use global variables to declare an array that stores all circle objects.
+This array allows us to manage and access each circle throughout the drawing process.

-The class handles the creation and drawing of circles with patterns: Initializes the circle's position, size, and type.
-Draws the circle with multiple layers and applies a pattern.
-Draws various patterns on the circle based on its type.
+This circle class is responsible for the creation and rendering of circles with various patterns.
+It handles initializing each circle's position, size, and type.
+The class also contains methods to draw the circle with multiple layers and apply different patterns based on the circle's type.

-Then create setup and draw functions.
-Initializes the canvas and sets drawing parameters.
-Creates a canvas that spans the full window.
-Ensures the draw function runs only once.
-Disables stroke for shapes.
+The setup function initializes the canvas and sets the drawing parameters.
+It creates a canvas that spans the full window, ensuring the drawing area is maximized.
+It also sets the initial background and ensures that the draw function runs only once.
+Additionally, strokes for shapes are disabled to maintain a clean aesthetic.

-In the draw function, we need to draw the background pattern.
-Then, loops to create and draw non-overlapping circles.
+In the draw function, we start by drawing the background pattern using a dedicated function.
+Then, we enter a loop that creates and draws non-overlapping circles by calling the relevant functions and methods.
+This loop continues until all the desired circles are placed on the canvas.
-Five utility functions be created: drawBackgroundPattern(): Draws a pattern of circles in the background.Set the color and loop to random positions, sizes, and warm colors.

-createNonOverlappingCircle(): Create a circle that doesn't overlap with existing circles.
-Judge in the attempt: Loops until a non-overlapping position is found or the maximum attempts are reached.

-drawPolygon Function: Draws a polygon with given number of points.
-Calculates the location of vertices of each polygon.

-drawLinesPattern(): Draws lines radiating from a point.
-Randomly generates lines within a radius.

-randomWarmColor(): Returns a random warm color with specified alpha value.
+Five utility functions be created: drawBackgroundPattern(): This function is responsible for drawing a pattern of circles in the background.
+It sets the color and uses a loop to place circles at random positions and sizes, using a palette of warm colors to create an engaging backdrop. createNonOverlappingCircle(): This function ensures that new circles do not overlap with existing ones.
+It attempts to place each circle in a non-overlapping position, looping until a suitable position is found or a maximum number of attempts is reached. drawPolygon(): This function draws a polygon with a specified number of points.
+It calculates the location of each vertex to create the desired polygonal shapes within the circles. drawLinesPattern(): This function draws lines radiating from a central point within the circle.
+It randomly generates lines within a specified radius, adding dynamic linear patterns to the circles. randomWarmColor(): This function returns a random warm color with a specified alpha value.
+It ensures that the color palette remains consistent and vibrant, aligning with the overall aesthetic of the artwork.

+By organizing the code into these functions and classes, we achieve a modular and easily understandable structure.
+Each component has a clear responsibility, allowing for straightforward adjustments and extensions if needed.
+The non-overlapping placement of circles, combined with varied decorative patterns, creates a visually appealing representation.

+## Section 5 – GitHub links
+**Group A member's name and unikey**
+Naimeng Zheng nzhe0074
+Yihan Xu yixu2046
+Zhihao Wang zwan0215
+Zhuoran Li zhli0255